Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 Path to the directory to put videos into.

-size?: { Optional dimensions of the recorded videos.
-If not specified the size will be equal to viewport
+Optionalsize?: { Optional dimensions of the recorded videos.
+If not specified the size will be equal to viewport scaled down to

 each page will be scaled down if necessary to fit the specified size.